sveltejs/kit/documentation/docs/20-core-concepts/10-routing.md

 ```

 > [!LEGACY]
-> `$app/state` exists since SvelteKit 2.12.
+> `$app/state` was added in SvelteKit 2.12.
 If you're using an earlier version or are using Svelte 4, use `$app/stores` instead.

 SvelteKit will 'walk up the tree' looking for the closest error boundary — if the file above didn't exist it would try `src/routes/blog/+error.svelte` and then `src/routes/+error.svelte` before rendering the default error page.
 If _that_ fails (or if the error was thrown from the `load` function of the root `+layout`, which sits 'above' the root `+error`), SvelteKit will bail out and render a static fallback error page, which you can customise by creating a `src/error.html` file.